galakhov/tg-channelposts-aggregator/README.md

 I've created another bot with the Telegram's [BotFather](https://core.telegram.org/bots#6-botfather) and saved the provided BOT_TOKEN in the `.env` file.
 I've then assigned this bot to my channel (the bot must be admin of this channel), which monitors the new posts (see [bot.on(['channel_post'] ...)](https://github.com/galakhov/tg-channelposts-aggregator/blob/master/bot/index.js#L15)) and posts' changes (see [bot.on(['edited_channel_post'] ...)](https://github.com/galakhov/tg-channelposts-aggregator/blob/master/bot/index.js#L58)).

-This bot is configured internally to send all new posts to the main controller first (see ./bot/index.js and ./api/controllers/dashController.js).
-The controller processes the incoming data accordingly.
+This bot is configured to send all the new incoming posts from your Telegram Channel to the main controller first (see ./bot/index.js and ./api/controllers/dashController.js files).
+The controller processes the received data accordingly.

 Even though this setup would also work in production, I'd suggest to install and configure the second bot on your VPS, VM or elsewhere.